tansawit/personal-site-hugo/content/posts/keys-not-wallets.md

     style H fill:#9ff,stroke:#333,stroke-width:2px
 ```

-And while this signature conversion is similar across all wallet types, the specific steps vary depending on the wallet's default signature format.
+And while this conversion process is similar across all wallet types, the specific steps vary depending on the wallet's default signature format.

 ### 4. Transaction Broadcasting